DWSATLVB/Surveillance-Drone/README.md

 # Surveillance-Drone
-Code for Surveillance Drones using ESP32 equipped with ESP cam to detect weapons using YOLOv5, custom AI model.
+Code for Surveillance Drones using ESP32 equipped with ESP cam to detect weapons using YOLOv5, customized primarily to detect weapons.

 ## Dependencies
 #### **1. numpy**